carrenD/Webthetics/README.md

 ### Usage

-- prepare the data of webpage screenshots
+- prepare the data of webpage screenshots and user aesthetics ratings </br>
-Download the dataset released by
+Download the resources released by Reinecke et al, which we also put in the data folder. </br>
+use the exp_prepare.py as preprocessing to collect the webpage--userRating pairs </br>